inspec/inspec/docs-chef-io/content/inspec/cli.md

 ### Options

-This subcommand has the following additional options:
+This subcommand has the following additional option:

 * `--enhanced-outcomes`
     Includes enhanced outcome of controls in report data.